Duarte Cordeiro

 José Duarte Piteira Rica Silvestre Cordeiro (born 23 February 1979) is a Portuguese economist and politician of the Socialist Party (PS) who served as a Minister of the Environment and Climate Action in the XXIII Constitutional Government of Portugal of Prime Minister António Costa from 2022 to 2024.

 Political career

 From 2019 to 2022, Cordeiro served as State Secretary of Parliamentary Affairs.
 In the negotiations to form a coalition government unter Costa following the 2019 elections, he was part of his party’s delegation.

 In September 2022, Cordeiro put a capacity of 10 gigawatts (GW) on offer for Portugal’s debut offshore wind power auction in 2023, doubling the government’s original target at the start of the year.
 Under his leadership, the government invested 3 billion euros ($2.91 billion) in its electricity and natural gas systems in 2023 to lower energy prices paid by companies.
 In 2023, he announced plans to launch a pioneering auction for rights to sell hydrogen for injection into the national gas grid.

-Personal life

-Cordeiro is married to Susana Ramos, a public servant.